We believe that every child should have the foundation for an active and global life.

 We introduce academic concepts such as math, science and social studies from a young age through our concept and experiential learning program.
 Our educators build sensory experiences (see, smell, taste, hear and touch) for each academic lesson, so that learners understand what they are learning.

 Having a healthy body is one of our top priorities.
 We strengthen both the inner functions of the body with proper food, and the physical capacity through P.E.
 Our learners have P.E. every day for 30 minutes in the morning.
 During P.E. time, they do fun body warm-ups and play the game of that day.
-Once a week, they play The Adventure Tower, a wooden playhouse in the cim
+Once a week, they play The Adventure Tower, a wooden playhouse in the school’s compound.

 We are pioneers of a multilingual approach to learning for socio-emotional development.
 Our learners are exposed to 5 languages through our Polyglot School method.